The Education Advocate

 Your Child Needs!

-Highly gifted children become painfully bored in age-appropriate classes that move much too slowly for them.
-Some react by moving around, talking, playing, and/or not doing classwork.
-If you're told your highly gifted child has a learning or attention disorder when really the class placement is the problem, you need to be prepared to advocate.
+Highly gifted children become painfully bored and inattentive in age-appropriate classes that move much too slowly for them.
+If you know your child is gifted beyond age-appropriate classes and you're told s/he has a learning or attention disorder (when the disorder is actually in the class placement), you need to be prepared to advocate.

 Teacher Bias and Special Education

 Teacher bias against Black students may be subconsciously based on negative stereotypes, or more than likely it is conscious and deliberate.
 Either way, it's very prevalent.
 They seem to like to shuttle Black students - especially the boys - into Special Ed classes.
 Parents, you do not have to allow the school to evaluate your child for Special Education.
 You have rights and options.

 Parental advocacy is vital, but it doesn't always yield good results.
 Does your gifted child hate school because of ostracism or the lack of challenging lessons?
 Does your Black child hate school because s/he's treated unfairly by the teacher(s)?
 Either scenario alone could be an endless struggle; imagine the struggle if your child is both gifted and Black in public school!
 Learn what you need to know to advocate effectively, and find out what other education options exist if public school fails to make the changes you want for your child.

 The plight of Black children, especially the boys, in America's public schools has not diminished over time; the methods used to destroy them have merely been given new labels and procedures that lead to medicating and moving Black children into Special Education classes toward achieving the desired end – setting them up for a future of crime and prison.
 From what I’ve seen, experienced, and heard from other parents and even some teachers, bias among teachers (the vast majority of whom are white females) is hardly “implicit.”
 If we’re going to be honest, their bias is explicit and deliberate against Black children.